QUESTION-SETTING GUIDELINES

 Content

-different interests and are not (quite) exclusively male and over forty.
-To get as broad a range of subjects as
+interests and are not (quite) exclusively male and over forty.
+To get as broad a range of subjects as possible ask

-possible ask several team members to contribute questions.
-Don’t make the questions too hard: this is the
+several team members to contribute questions.
+Don’t make the questions too hard: this is the Stockport Quiz League,

 Ambiguity

-the first US President born in the 20th century?’ probably means ‘Who was the first man to be US President
+US President born in the 20th century?’ probably means ‘Who was the first man to be US President and have been

-questions beginning ‘What is the difference between...?’ or ‘Why...?’.
-If you require a specific answer (e.g.
+enough’.
+Likewise, avoid questions beginning ‘What is the difference between...?’ or ‘Why...?’.
+If you require a specific

-‘tenor saxophone’ rather than just ‘saxophone’) then make this clear in the question.
+answer (e.g. ‘tenor saxophone’ rather than just ‘saxophone’) then make this clear in the question.
+Unless otherwise

 Multiple answers

-Presidents of France 4.
-It also makes it comparatively easy for a team’s opponents to identify and correct any
+of France 4.
+It also makes it comparatively easy for a team’s opponents to identify and correct any mistake(s) in the

 Connections/Themed rounds

-question-setters.
-Where a theme is used, it must be clearly marked on the question paper that there is a
+Where a theme is used, it must be clearly marked on the question paper that there is a connection/theme.
+Do not

 Parochial Questions

-centre or Stockport County FC, so parochial questions should be avoided or used sparingly.
+Stockport County F.C., so parochial questions should be avoided or used sparingly.

 Novelty/guesswork/trick Questions